 To form a FZE with a sole shareholder is required to deposit AED 1,000,000 (USD 272,480) in share capital.

-Both entities require a director, a secretary and a manager (can be the shareholder, director or secretary), which can be individual or corporation and non-resident.
+Both entities require a director, a secretary and a manager (can be the shareholder, director or secretary), which can be an individual or corporation and non-resident.
 The details of the shareholders and directors are not disclosed publicly.
 A general annual meeting is required.

 In JAFZ, a Public Company Limited (PLC) is also available.
 Formed by at least 2 shareholders, a PLC may invite the public to subscribe its shares and must list its shares in a stock exchange.

-A PLC requires two directors, of which one must be natural person, resident or non-resident.
+A PLC requires two directors, of which one must be a natural person, resident or non-resident.
 It requires a secretary, and a manager, who can be the shareholder, director or secretary.

 Offshore companies are also available as we will see later.